Animals From Australia

 Gouldian finches are beautifully coloured grass finches.
 They were once found by the millions but are nearly extinct in the wild.
 Gouldian finches feed on both ripe and partially-ripe grass seeds.Read More

-Numbats are small marsupial anteaters that eat termites.
-They weigh about 700 grams.
-They forage for termites during the daylight.Read More
+Numbats are small termite-eating marsupials.
+They are sometimes called Banded Anteaters or Marsupial Anteaters.
+They weigh about 700 grams and forage for termites during the daylight.Read More

 Spotted Tailed Quolls are the size of a large cat.
 They have many sharp little teeth.
 They are the second-largest carnivorous marsupial.Read More

-Gilbert's potoroo is the world's rarest marsupial.
-It has long front limbs with craved claws with which its digs for underground fungi (truffles).Read More
+The Gilbert's potoroo is the world's rarest marsupial.
+It has long front limbs with craved claws with which its digs underground fungi (truffles).Read More

 The brushtail possum is a semi-arboreal nocturnal marsupial.
 It has a bushy prehensile tail, which it uses to grasp onto branches.Read More